Maurice Agis: Biography

+Dreamspace V

 On 22 July 2006, Agis installed Dreamspace V at Riverside Park, Chester-le-Street, the second of a three-part tour of Britain.
-The following day, echoing the events of 14 years previously, the artwork left its moorings, soaring 30 ft into the air before colliding with a CCTV pole, killing two people and injuring 13 others.
+The following day, echoing the events of ‘’Colourspace’’, the artwork left its moorings, soaring 30 ft into the air before colliding with a CCTV pole, killing two people and injuring 13 others.
 Following the incident, Durham Police seized the remnants of Dreamspace and launched a joint investigation with the Health & Safety Executive.

 Vandalism was immediately suspected; the artwork had been slashed with knives two weeks previously.
 While foul play was not completely ruled out, other avenues were also explored.
 Another theory was that the warm air on the Sunday had caused the artwork to become a "hot air balloon".
 The structure had undergone safety checks by a Chester-le-Street health and safety committee made up of police and fire service experts before it had opened to the public.

-On 29 November 2006, Agis attended a police interview at Charing Cross police station where he was arrested on suspicion of manslaughter.
+On 29 November 2006, Agis attended a police interview at Charing Cross police station, where he was arrested on suspicion of manslaughter.
 He was released on police bail, pending further enquiries.
 A statement was issued indicating that it would be summer 2007 at the earliest before the investigation was completed.
-Agis was due to answer bail on 3 September but this was extended to the end of November.
+Agis was due to answer bail on 3 September, but this was extended to the end of November.

-On 13 February 2008 Agis was charged with gross negligence manslaughter.
+On 13 February 2008, Agis was charged with gross negligence manslaughter.
 The trial began on 26 January 2009.
-Agis was convicted of a breach of the Health and Safety at Work etc. Act 1974 but the jury was unable to reach a verdict on the manslaughter charge; a few days later the Crown Prosecution Service announced that there would be no retrial, no evidence was offered against him and formal not guilty verdicts were returned.
-On 26 March 2009 Agis was fined £10,000 for the health and safety offences.
+Agis was convicted of a breach of the Health and Safety at Work etc. Act 1974 but the jury was unable to reach a verdict on the manslaughter charge; a few days later, the Crown Prosecution Service announced that there would be no retrial, no evidence was offered against him, and formal not guilty verdicts were returned.
+On 26 March 2009, Agis was fined £10,000 for the health and safety offences.
 On 12 August 2009, this fine was reduced to £2,500 on appeal.

-Agis died two months later on 12 October 2009.